annaevil/exodia-studio/README.md

 [Live Demo](https://annaevil.github.io/exodia-studio/)
 ## Description
 The project was built on webflow and finalized manually.
 However, it was not completed and released, as the customer could not agree with the designer.
 I decided to finish the inconsistent details, an adaptive version will appear a little later.
-Constructive criticism is welcome :wink:
+Constructive criticism is welcome :wink